Edditoria/markdown-plus-plus/README.md

 ## Build Script for Developers

-In v1.1, a build script is provided for your convenience.
-It will follow the naming convention.
-It requires `bash` and `mustache.js` to run.
+From v1.1, a build script is provided for your convenience.
+It will follow the naming convention, and requires `bash` and `mustache.js` to run.

-![A Build Script To Help You Build Color Scheme][build_screen_1]

 When you run at the first time: